Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 **If a faction member is sacrificed to advance a certain category of research, that faction loses all their research points in that category!**

+### No Research

+In this mode, you're stuck in the epoch you started in, with all technology of that epoch unlocked.

+Research mechanics won't yield any improvements.

 ## The Research Milestones

 A list of the most important technology that you'll unlock, and at what